 But do not feel you have to hurry up and date to fill the void you feel right now.
 The void needs to be filled with happiness, acceptance and love for yourself.
 As soon as this is fulfilled anyone would be happy and lucky to date you!
 Now go and enjoy yourself, you deserve it!

 For now, enjoy yourself.
-Get your strength back and get the relationship back with you!
+Get your strength back and get your relationship back with you!
 Learn who you are after this divorce.
 Get to know this person and learn how to be comfortable with this person.
-Whoever this new you is anyone would be dying to go on a date with.
+Whoever this new you is, anyone would be dying to go on a date with.